Faridodin/QAOA-MaxCut-Qiskit/README.md

 # QAOA-MaxCut-Qiskit
-Quantum Approximate Optimization Algorithm (QAOA) implementation using Qiskit for Maxut problem.
+A simple implementation example and initial introduction to the Quantum Approximate Optimization Algorithm (QAOA) using Qiskit for the Maxut problem.